Low-Impact Exercises for Beginners to Build Strength and Mobility

 Are low-impact exercises good for mobility too?

-Yes, low-impact routines can help improve mobility when they include controlled range-of-motion exercises such as cat-cow, hip circles, arm circles, and gentle hamstring stretches.
+Yes, low-impact routines can help improve mobility when they include controlled range-of-motion movements such as cat-cow, hip circles, arm circles, and gentle hamstring stretches.
 Mobility improves when you move joints comfortably and consistently through useful positions.
-Combining mobility work with beginner strength exercises often creates a more balanced and effective routine.
+Combining mobility work with beginner strength exercises creates a more balanced routine.

 Do I need equipment for beginner low-impact workouts?